geoscixyz/gpg/content/seismic/seismic_reflection_seismogram.rst

 Using boundary conditions to ensure the continuity of stresses and displacements at the interface between we can express the reflection and transmission coefficients in terms of the acoustic impedance.
+Where :math:`i` denotes the layer the wave is in and :math:`j` denotes the layer that the transmitted wave passes into.

 .. math::
 	R_{i,j} =\frac{Z_{j} - Z_{i}}{Z_{j} + Z_{i}}